 These days the two most popular recipes vary between regions.

-Hiroshima style okonomiyaki, or Hiroshima-yaki, is often more filling than the Kansai version because of the extra layers, but they each have a distinctive flavor and are a source of pride in their respective regions.
+Hiroshima style okonomiyaki, or Hiroshima-yaki, is often more filling than the Kansai version.
+That’s because of the extra layers, but they each have a distinctive flavor and are a source of pride in their respective regions.